dasta400/dzOS/README.md

 * The **BIOS**, that provides functions for controlling the hardware.
 * The **Kernel**, that provides general functions for everything that is not hardware dependent.
 * The **Command-Line Interface (CLI)**, that provides commands for the user to talk to the Kernel and BIOS.

-The Kernel and the CLI are hardware independent and should work on any Z80 based computer.
-Therefore, by adapting the BIOS code, **dzOS can potentially be ported to other Z80 systems**.

 ![dzOS v2022.12.05.18.44](docs/dzOSv2022.12.05.18.44.png "dzOS v2022.12.05.18.44")